What to Wear At a Resort

 The Basics of Resort Dress Code

 When you think of a tropical vacation, the first thing that comes to mind is probably not the dress code at the resort, but thinking of this in advance can prevent stress and worry in the future or on your vacation.
-Once you know what the different resort dress codes are and what you are planning to do on your vacation, your packing process will be simple and you can focus on the more fun parts of preparing for your trip, like finding the perfect new swimsuit!
+Once you know what the different resort dress codes are and what you are planning to do on your vacation, your packing process will be simple and you can focus on the more fun parts of preparing for your trip, like finding the perfect new bikini!
 Below we’ve broken down the basics of resort dress code to help you understand what different types of resort dress codes are and what types of clothing will fall within each category.

-One of the most common resort dress codes you will come across is resort casual, which is typically the dress code for most of the common areas of the resort.
+One of the most common resort dress codes you will come across is resort casual wear, which is typically the dress code for most of the common areas of the resort.
 When you think of resort casual attire, we recommend having your frame of reference be whatever you would wear out to a casual restaurant for lunch with friends.
 For resort casual, you should be wearing clothing over your swimsuit and shoes, so think of it as a step up from what you would wear down at the beach.
 We think of ideal resort casual clothing as things like a fashionable swimsuit coverup, denim shorts and a cute top, jeans with a shirt, a flowy fun dress, or a fitted romper paired with stylish sandals, tennis shoes, or flats, to name a few.
 When it comes to this casual dress code, there are many different combinations of clothing you can wear so you can show off your unique sense of style.

 Resort Evening Wear

 In some resorts, restaurants, bars, and other establishments on the premises may require resort evening wear at night.
 What does this mean, exactly?
 Resort evening wear is one step above resort casual, which means ditching the shorts, t-shirts, tank tops, and flip flops.
-Instead, think along the lines of a dress, romper, or blouse with elegant pants or a skirt paired with fashionable strappy sandals or closed-toed flats.
+Instead, think along the lines of a beach mini dress, romper, or blouse with elegant pants or a skirt paired with fashionable strappy sandals or closed-toed flats.
 An easy way to think of resort evening wear is to consider the dress code as similar to going out to dinner with friends.
 What would you wear?
 Chances are that you have plenty of nice items that are perfect in your closet already that you can throw in your suitcase and be ready to head out for a fun-filled evening on your resort vacation.